How to Use MailChimp with WordPress

 While Mailchimp enables you to create a custom style for each signup form, the form will usually inherit your website’s style sheet.
 This means you may need to make more tweaks down the line.
 You have two options for doing this: either manually code in the changes, or use the Mailchimp for WordPress plugin.

 The latter option gives you the ability to create and add new signup forms to your website, as we’ve seen.
-By using the free version of the plugin, you can create just one form.
+By using the free version of the Mailchimp for WordPress plugin, you can create just one form.
 However, the premium add-on enables you to create multiple forms.

 To style your forms, go to Mailchimp for WordPress > Form within WordPress.
 You can make changes to each form’s fields, content, and appearance.
 Once you save your changes, they’ll be automatically applied to any instances of the form on your website.